-San Francisco’s billionaires have transformed a local political fight into a battle for tech’s soul
+The dirty political fight to get tech’s richest companies to give less than 1% to the homeless

 Fewer people are likely to have a negative opinion–or any opinion–about Salesforce as about Twitter.
 A maker of cloud-based customer relationship management software hardly compares to the social network where Beyoncé drops new songs and Kanye goes to crazy town.
 And Benioff projects an image of himself as a philanthropist (giving mightily to local charities) and of Salesforce as the corporate citizen of San Francisco–what Kodak once was to Rochester.
 The extra $10 million in taxes that Prop C will cost is a small sum toward these goals.

 Dorsey deserves credit for honestly explaining his financial objections.
-Neighboring payments company Stripe, on the other hand, which has donated $420,000 to the No campaign, basically says: leave the problem to the mayor–who happens to oppose Prop C. No on C donations have also flowed from other financial firms, such as Charles Schwab, which has given $100,000, and Visa, which has given $225,000.
-(Other big donations include $150,000 from Y Combinator cofounder Paul Graham and $100,000 from Michael Moritz of Sequoia Capital.)
+Neighboring payments company Stripe, on the other hand, which has donated $420,000 to the No campaign, basically says: leave the problem to the mayor–who happens to oppose Prop C. No on C donations have also flowed from other financial firms, such as Visa, which has given $225,000.
+(Other big donations include $150,000 from Y Combinator cofounder Paul Graham, $100,000 from Michael Moritz of Sequoia Capital, and 100,000 from Charles Schwab, founder of the eponymous corporation.)

 Lyft, which has donated $100,000, objects for similar reasons as Square and Stripe–since it’s a low-margin business.
 Lyft may be seen as the less-evil alternative to Uber, but gig-economy vendors–critiqued for offering low wages and no benefits to the very struggling Americans getting hammered by the income gap–don’t enjoy much sympathy, either.

-Note: Correction: An earlier version of this article erroneously attributed a donation to the Charles Schwab Corporation, rather than to the individual named Charles Schwab.